tarsil/django-boilerplate/README.md

 ### Templates

-Project-wide templates are located in templates/ template that defines these blocks:
+Project-wide templates are located in templates/

 #### manage.py